lorikayman/RebisTheory/src/lib/rebis_theory.md

 3.2.
 The relation to technology at interstellar level became the extrapolation of this subverted property of folklore gremlins in kore direct manner compared to `Gremlins` movie, still inghabiting it but now at all societal aspects, _not as aircraft, but a megastructure_.
 3.3.
 Wartime aircraft folklore found itself in the military themes of an imperial motif, industrialization, and internal conflicts, schemes and power struggles within a kingdom.

-To summarize those elements, gremlins' unique character is engineered from the _contrast and exploration_ of __complex technology being weilded by species of highly animalistic semi-comedic hostile design__.
+Gremlins' unique character is engineered from the _contrast and exploration_ of __complex technology being weilded by species of highly animalistic semi-comedic design__.

 #### Narrative Blueprint of Clockworks

-This allows us to further consolidate the essentials of the Megastructure:
+This allows us to further consolidate the essentials of the megastructure:

 - Functional fountaion of magitech, essential principle of energy and its carriers, specifically minerals.
 Entirety of the narrative exists on the __universally unmatched abundance of energy within Clockworks__, a phenomenon which sets the precendent, and one to be the goal of the Isoran narrative.
 This foundations remains exposed as it is present in every aspect of the megastructre, from mundane to extreme, in prior case being used by other settled civilizations.
 - The goal of protecting a deity from an eldritch horror in an eternal black-and-white morality battle for existence.